mredenti/ModernCMake/slides/episodes/testing.md

 \vspace{.5cm}

-1. In the top-level CMakeLists.txt file insert a call to `enable_testing()` to instruct CMake to produce an input file for ctest.
+1. In the top-level CMakeLists.txt file insert a call to `enable_testing()` which will instruct CMake to produce an input file for ctest.

 ```{.cmake style=cmakestyle}
 cmake_minimum_required(VERSION 3.21)